mochi-hpc/mofka/docs/usage/producer.rst

 .. note::

-   As of Mofka 0.4.0, the thread pool of a producer will only run one task that operates the serialization events into batches and the sending of these batches.
-A recommended practice is therefore to initialize a ThreadPool with 1 thread.
+   As of Mofka 0.4.0, the thread pool of a producer will only run one task that operates the serialization of events into batches and the sending of these batches.
+A recommended practice is therefore to create a :code:`ThreadPool` with 1 thread.

 Producing events